-Line 18a Recomputed FAGI - If you recomputed your FAGI on your New York State income tax return, enter that amount, otherwise leave blank.
+Line 18a Recomputed FAGI - If you recomputed your FAGI on your New York State income tax return, enter the amount from Form IT-201 or IT-203, line 19a, otherwise leave blank.

 Line 19 New York adjustments - Enter your net New York adjustment, which is the difference between your New York additions and your New York subtractions.
 Your New York additions are on Form IT-201, lines 20 through 23, or Form IT-203, lines 20 through 22 (Federal amount column).
 Your New York subtractions are on Form IT-201, line 32, or Form IT-203, line 30 (Federal amount column).
 On Form IT-205, your New York adjustment is the fiduciary share, from Schedule C, column 5, Fiduciary line, that relates to the items of income, gain, loss, and deductions included in the computation of FAGI.